 I’m happy to frame your pet portrait if you like.
 This way it is ready to hang as soon as you get it!
 To learn more about how I frame my work, check this out.

-I ask for 50% upfront and 50% upon completion of the project.
+I ask for 50% upfront to secure the time on my calendar and 50% upon completion of the project.

 First, I’ll ask you to tell me all about your pet and to share a bunch of images with me (around 8-12 if possible).

 From there I’ll review the images and pick one or two to work from.

 If you agree with the direction, I’ll make a sketch.

 Once you approve the sketch I’ll start painting the final portrait.
 There’s no turning back from here.
 It is very important that you really feel good about the direction of the sketch before I begin this stage.

 If you want me to frame your piece, I’ll pitch you ideas for frame and mat color combinations while I work on the final painting.
 Once you approve the direction for your frame I'll order the supplies!